Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

+# pdap-intake-ui
-This is a Django app for intake of data scraped by your computer.
+ Prototype Django UI for intake of data

-# Getting Started
+ ## Getting Started
 1. Clone this repo
 2. Have Python, PIP & virtualenv installed
 3. Create a venv